"American Hustle," a tale of con artists and

 its reputation for off-kilter choices by handing out best comedy series to Fox's

-winning note, handing the final season of the thriller its statues for best
+Bad" on a winning note, handing the final season of the thriller its statues

-drama series and best actor for Bryan Cranston's portrayal of a
+for best drama series and best actor for Bryan Cranston's portrayal of a meth-dealing

-drug-addled character's tagline as he victoriously declared, "Yeah bitch."
-It's
+character's tagline as he victoriously declared, "Yeah bitch."
+It's lines like

-lines like Paul's that characterize the fun of the Globes, which differs from
+Paul's that characterize the fun of the Globes, which differs from the Oscars

-the Oscars and the Emmys in several key respects — one, by honoring both
+and the Emmys in several key respects — one, by honoring both television and

-television and film and second, and more importantly, by pushing an open bar
+film and second, and more importantly, by pushing an open bar concept that leads

-and then backed up and ran over the movie business' sacred cows.
-Among their
+backed up and ran over the movie business' sacred cows.
+Among their racier and

-racier and more controversial bits were crediting "12 Years a Slave" with
+more controversial bits were crediting "12 Years a Slave" with changing their

-changing their attitudes on slavery, graphically describing Leonardo DiCaprio's fondness for
+attitudes on slavery, graphically describing Leonardo DiCaprio's fondness for models and

 They weren't above biting the hand that fed, as they jabbed the Hollywood